Non-Human Identity Management: A Guide

 Automated Lifecycle Management

 Automation in provisioning, rotating, and de-provisioning credentials is crucial.
-Various solutions (including Identity as a Service (IDaaS) tools, cloud access management tools, secrets management tools, DevOps tools, and ASPM) facilitate automated alerting and remediation, ensuring that non-human identities are managed efficiently and securely.
+Various solutions (including Identity as a Service (IDaaS) tools, cloud access management tools, secrets management tools, DevOps tools, and ASPM) facilitate automated alerting and remediation, ensuring that identities are managed efficiently and securely.

 Regular Auditing and Monitoring